hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/introduction.md

 - [GraphQL vs REST](https://hasura.io/learn/graphql/intro-graphql/graphql-vs-rest/)
 - GraphQL queries, mutations, subscriptions
-- Setting up a GraphQL client with Apollo
+- Setting up a Apollo GraphQL client in ReScript React app
-- Integrating GraphQL queries in your React & ReScript app
+- Integrating GraphQL queries in your ReScript React app
 - Integrating GraphQL mutations with query variables to handle form input
 - Updating local state after a GraphQL mutation (form input) using Apollo cache
 - Optimistic updates to local state and UI after GraphQL mutations for a slick UX
-- Using subscriptions with subscription hooks
+- Integrating subscriptions in ReScript React app
 - Building a real-time feed with notifications using mutations and subscriptions

 ## What will we be building?